adamchalmers/blog/content/2023-reflections.md

 # Most petty personal vindication

 I have no idea who Alex Guzey is, but I've twice seen articles from him shared around my Austin social group that pissed me off, one about how meditation is bad and another about claiming the book "Why We Sleep" is totally wrong.
 I argued against both those articles at some meetups in Austin.
 So, I was happy this year to see an [article](https://guzey.com/2022-lessons/) from him retracting both previous complaints.
 He now believes both sleep and meditation are now awesome.
 Chalmers 2.
 Guzey 0.
 Thank you for writing the retractions Mr. Guzey, I hope people read it, get more sleep, and consider meditation.

+# Food

+This year I cooked a lot of Szechuan-inspired food, which has generally been better than getting Szechuan food at general-purpose pan-China restaurants (but nowhere near as good as dedicated Szechuan restaurants).
+I think next year is the year I learn how to cook Thai food at home.
+As always, [Yeung Man Cooking] has been a huge inspiration.
+This year I found [Made With Lau] and have been really enjoying their vegetarian recipes.

 # Language